Using the WGI data: Cross country comparisons

 Relative to the previous annual update of the WGI, we have made a number of revisions to the underlying source data.
 These are described here .
 Some of these changes affect the data for previous years, and so the dataset presented in this version of the website supersedes previous versions.
 To access previous versions of the WGI dataset, please click here.
 Please click here for further description of changes in the methodology and/or availability of three data sources that have contributed to large changes in the aggregate WGI indicators for a few countries between 2013 and 2014.

-Each of six aggregate WGI measures are constructed by averaging together data from the underlying sources that correspond to the concept of governance being measured.
+Each of the six aggregate WGI measures are constructed by averaging together data from the underlying sources that correspond to the concept of governance being measured.
 This is done in the three steps described below.

 STEP 1: Assigning data from individual sources to the six aggregate indicators.
 Individual questions from the underlying data sources are assigned to each of the six aggregate indicators.
 For example, a firm survey question on the regulatory environment would be assigned to Regulatory Quality, or a measure of press freedom would be assigned to Voice and Accountability.
 A full description of the individual variables used in the WGI and how they are assigned to the six aggregate indicators, can be found by clicking on the names of the six aggregate indicators listed above.
 Note that not all of the data sources cover all countries, and so the aggregate governance scores are based on different sets of underlying data for different countries.